 2. Select Settings: Make sure you select the Twitter icon in the upper left corner.
 If you manage multiple Twitter accounts, select the correct one.
 Then, customize the date range you want to analyze.

 3. Main Metrics: Above the fold you can track tweets, followers, engagement, and traffic.
 The + or – number compares your custom date range with the previous or custom period and helps to measure account growth and identify trends.

 4. Additional Insights: Scroll down to find more detailed analytics, including Inbound Messages by Sentiment and Engagement by Posted Tweets.
 You’ll also find engagement and traffic data displayed in handy charts and graphs.

 Learn how to get even more out of Hootsuite with free social media training from Hootsuite Academy.

-Gain insight into your Twitter efforts—and your other social media endeavors—with Hootsuite Analytics.
+Gain insight into your Twitter performance—and the performance of all your other social media platforms—with Hootsuite Analytics.
 Try it free today.